kkinnear/zprint/README.md

 and the indent for its arguments is controlled by `:list {:indent-arg n}` if it appears, and `:list {:indent n}` if it does not.

+How does zprint classify functions that are called with a namespace on the front?
+First, it looks up the string in the fn-map, and if it finds it, then it uses that.
+If it doesn't find it, and the function string has a "/" in it, it then looks up string to the right of the "/".

 The available classifications are: